opentok/opentok-node/sample/HelloWorld/README.md

 $ node index.js
 ```

-Visit <http://localhost:8080> in your browser.
+Visit <http://localhost:3000> in your browser.
 Open it again in a second window.
 Smile!
 You've just
 set up a group chat.

 ## Walkthrough

 This demo application uses the [express web framework](http://expressjs.com/).
 It is a popular web
 framework and similar to others.
 Its concepts won't be explained but can be explored further at the
-websites linked above.
+website linked above.

 ### Server module (index.js)